 By Bill Hanson

-Bill Hanson is a Sonoma County native and lifelong sportsman.
-He is the former president of the Sonoma County Mycological Association.
-Look for his column in The Community Voice each week.
+Bill Hanson is a Sonoma County native and a dedicated sportsman.
+He is the former president of the Mycological Society.
+Look for his column in the Community Voice each week.